Hitler Youth: Membership

+In 1923, the youth wing of the Nazi Party had a little over 1,200 members.
+In 1925, when the Nazi Party was refounded, the membership grew to over 5,000.
+Five years later, national membership stood at 26,000.
+By the end of 1932, it was at 107,956.
 In April 1932, Chancellor Heinrich Brüning banned the Hitler Youth movement in an attempt to stop widespread political violence.
 However, in June, Brüning's successor as Chancellor, Franz von Papen, lifted the ban as a way of appeasing Hitler, the rapidly ascending political star.
 A further significant expansion drive started in 1933, after Baldur von Schirach was appointed by Hitler as the first Reichsjugendführer (Reich Youth Leader).
-All youth organizations were brought under Schirach's control.
+All youth wings were brought under Schirach's control.